 Chicago Volunteering Opportunities

-There were SO many amazing recommendations, so I categorized them for you!
+I got SO many amazing recommendations for you guys, so I categorized them to make them easier to find.
 Holiday specific opportunities + things you can do for the hungry, for the community, for the children, and for the animals.
 Hope this is helpful!

 Help for the Holidays